Frequently Asked Questions

 How will I know my classes and program level?

-All new ESL students sit for language placement tests.
-After these tests, students learn their program level and classes from their ESL advisor.
+All new English language students sit for language placement tests.
+After these tests, students learn their program level and classes from their Global English Institute course advisor.
 Program levels and courses.

 How large are the class sizes?